 - Students will be given time to use the bathroom and hand wash throughout the day, in particular when coming to school, before lunch, after lunch, and at the end of day at a minimum.

 - All teachers and staff are recommended to use hand washing or use hand sanitizer throughout the day

 - Hand washing with soap and water is still the gold standard for prevention of disease.
 Hand washing should be done with soap and water for at least 20 seconds.

 - Any hand sanitizer used in Valley Central Schools will have a minimum of 60% alcohol.
 When using hand sanitizer, hands should be rubbed together with sanitizer until completely dry.
 Hand sanitizer will be in areas where students may use it under supervision.

-- All nurses’ offices will be cleaned and disinfected regularly with attention to the high traffic areas, including door knobs and handle, by the custodial staff.
+- All nurses’ offices will be cleaned and disinfected daily with attention to the high traffic areas, including door knobs and handle, by the custodial staff.
 In addition, nurses’ will be supplied with an approved disinfectant that they can use between each student visit.

 - All classrooms and buildings at large will be cleaned in accordance with NYS Guidelines.

-- All high traffic areas will be cleaned and disinfected by the custodial staff.
+- All high traffic areas will be cleaned and disinfected by the custodial staff

 Social Distancing, Barriers or Sneeze Guards